-Menopause Mondays: Forgetfulness-A Symptom of Menopause or Early Dementia?
+Menopause Mondays: Memory Loss -A Symptom of Menopause or Early Dementia?

 Have you noticed that often you can’t seem to grab a memory or a thought?
 Do you look at your dear friends and children and blank out on their names?
 Is your refrigerator and dashboard covered in sticky note reminders?
 Are you feeling discombobulated and confused?
 You might be smack in the middle of perimenopause!
 Yes, memory loss is one of the many symptoms of menopause.
 How can you tell the difference between memory loss due to menopause and the more serious symptoms associated with dementia or early-onset Alzheimer’s disease?
 If it is “only” menopause-related, how do you get that snappy, multi-tasking part of your life back?
 You know, that person who used to rock life?